← Back to leaderboard

 - Document error responses across all operations.
 For financial APIs, error specificity is the difference between a recoverable retry and a stalled user flow.

 - Add examples to the 2,107 schemas missing them.
-Most of these are nested response objects where examples teach structure faster than reading schemas.
+Most are nested response objects where examples teach structure faster than reading schemas.

 How does your API score?